Djokovic opens No.1 quest with three-set win

 (CNN)Novak Djokovic's quest to regain his world number one ranking began with a battling three-set victory over Dominic Thiem at the ATP World Tour Finals in London Sunday.

-Djokovic, bidding to win the prestigious title for the fifth straight time to topple Andy Murray from top spot, had to survive a scare against his Austrian opponent as he lost a thrilling first set tiebreaker, 12-10.
+Djokovic, bidding to win the prestigious title for the fifth straight time to topple Andy Murray from top spot, had to survive a scare against his Austrian opponent as he lost a tense first set tiebreaker, 12-10, having saved six set points.

+In his frustration, Djokovic fired a ball into the crowd and earned a warning for unsportsmanlike conduct from umpire Carlos Bernandes.

+Pressed on the issue after the match, the irritated second seed responded caustically to the gathered media.

+"It could have been (serious), yes.
+It could have snowed in O2 Arena as well, but it didn't.
+It is not an issue for me.
+It's not the first time I did it," he said.

-But the Serbian hit back to sweep the remaining two sets for a 6-7 6-0 6-2 victory in just over two hours at the 02 Arena.
+Clearly fired up, the Serbian hit back to sweep the remaining two sets for a 6-7 6-0 6-2 victory in just over two hours at the 02 Arena.

 The other two players in the Ivan Lendl Group, Milos Raonic and Gael Monfils, play later Sunday.